 Microsoft (MS) Office skills come in handy when you are applying for a job.
-Almost any kind of job requires you to perform MS office tasks—whether you are working on administrative tasks or making a presentation report for the organization.
-Knowing how to highlight relevant Microsoft Office Skills in your resume gives you an edge over other candidates.
+Almost any kind of job requires you to perform MS Office tasks—whether you are working on administrative tasks or making a presentation report for the organization.
+Knowing how to highlight relevant Microsoft Office skills on your resume gives you an edge over other candidates.

 The MS Office Suite is a set of productivity tools that most organizations use globally.
 It consists of different tools with different functionalities that streamline the administrative tasks of a department.
 Here are some of those tools:

-- Microsoft Word – for writing and editing of texts.
+- Microsoft Word – for writing and editing texts.

 - Microsoft Excel – for organizing and manipulating data.